christsven/H.E.A.T/factions/NSPR Volunteer Rifle Contingent.md

 ### PMC Contractors squad

-The right wing, paramilitary force "Bratstwa" are well-trained and equipped, and are used since the revolution began to strike down difficult targets, perform covert operations or support breakthrough attempts.
+Solderis of the russian PMC group "Bratstwa" are well-trained and equipped, and are used since the revolution began to strike down difficult targets, perform covert operations or support breakthrough attempts.